ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 } TimeIntervalQueryConfig;
 ~~~

 where `batch_interval` is the batch interval requested by the Collector.
+The
+interval MUST be well-formed as specified in {{timestamps}}.
+Otherwise, the
+query does not specify a set of valid batch buckets.

 ### Partial Batch Selector Configuration